 Doom revolutionized gaming and sparked the first major controversy about video game violence.
 This first-person shooter was so influential that similar games were called “Doom clones” for years.
 The game landed in newspaper headlines and TV news segments, with politicians and parents debating its impact on society.

 You started seeing Doom references pop up everywhere in the 90s TV shows like The Simpsons made jokes about it, movies referenced its intense action, and the game’s dark, gritty look became what people thought of when they heard “hardcore gaming.”
-Even now, when gamers talk about the golden age of PC gaming, Doom is always part of that conversation.

 9. Street Fighter II (1991)